apache/sedona/docs/api/sql/Visualization_SedonaKepler.md

 ### **Adding SedonaDataFrame to a map object using SedonaKepler.add_df**

-SedonaKepler exposes a add_df API with the following signature:
+SedonaKepler exposes an add_df API with the following signature:

 ```python
 add_df(map, df: SedonaDataFrame, name: str='unnamed')